Kooroshoo/Paint-Project-New/README.md

 ![Gif](https://user-images.githubusercontent.com/26629624/87857236-78730c00-c925-11ea-9372-ec9af6d2eeb8.gif)

-- In this demo application, the user will be able to free-hand draw in the screenshot and save it to the filesystem
+- In this demo application, the user will be able to free-hand draw on the screen, load a image, and save it to the filesystem
 - The drawing must work also with the mouse, but also on touchscreen/mobile/tablet.

 #